 The rest of the tutorial assumes that Maven is on your

 This command prints some diagnostic output, including the versions of Java and Maven, and which Java installation was found by Maven.
-It should indicate a 1.8 version of Java, and list the path to the JDK.
+It should indicate an 11 version of Java, and list the path to where Java is located.
 If you don’t see this information, see Troubleshooting.